 Most exceptionally the operator, Stagecoach Selkent, publically objected to the forced change by London Transport.
 During the consultation period, notices were placed on buses to the effect that the 54 would be curtailed to Elmers End, and anyone affected should object in writing.
 Many did (including myself), but their concerns were completely ignored apart from a polite reply containing nothing but a load of waffle and spin.
 Even the highly pro-tram webmaster of the Unofficial Croydon Tramlink Website was not impressed, commenting “This is integrated transport at its worst!”

 But the damage was done.
 People do not like changing, especially if it means a change of mode with the substantial time and price penalties that incurs.
-A journey from Bellingham to Croydon previously took about 30 minutes and cost 70p, now it takes about 40 minutes and costs £1.60.
+A journey from Bellingham to Croydon previously took about 30 minutes and cost 70p, after the change taking about 40 minutes and costing £1.60.
 Passengers from Lewisham and Catford transferred to route 75, but that takes several minutes longer and, at the time, only ventured as far as West Croydon, not ideal for shoppers.
 Those from Woolwich and Blackheath seem to have vanished without trace while most of those from the Beckenham Hill area have generally opted to walk to Beckenham Junction stop instead.

 Moreover it was impossible to achieve the evening timetable co-ordination in a cost effective way, leading to 30 minutes stand time having to be allowed at each end of the 54.
-Thus no money was saved at all!
+Thus the same number of buses was required as for running into Croydon!
 On Sundays buses on the 54 had run every 20 minutes, so to co-ordinate it was a choice between running buses every 30 minutes or every 15.
 Clearly the former would not be acceptable so the frequency had to be increased, again meaning no savings in vehicle and staffing requirements.
 And with the lengthy terminal working at Elmers End only two buses were saved even during the day on Mondays to Saturdays.

 And that was another problem.
 Needless to say the residents of the formerly quiet side roads around Anerley cross-roads were not too pleased to have double deck buses thundering past every 12 minutes.
 Also, there was no proper stand on the road outside Elmers End station, leading to buses blocking the carriageway on this busy road.